grauds/clematis.doc/docs/clematis-explained/module-bundlers.md

 This is a short version of the full layout:
 1. `client` folder contains code only for client side.
 2. `server` folder is for server side.
-3. `shared` folder contains code for both, this is where components are put.
+3. `shared` folder contains code for both; this is where components are put.

 ````
 src